-- New Elvet, Church Street and Hallgarth area, which is to the south of Claypath. - Crossgate and Nevilles Cross, to the west of the City Centre, where monitoring has recorded exceedences of the annual mean NO2 objective.
+- Claypath - Crossgate and Nevilles Cross, to the west of the City Centre, where monitoring has recorded exceedences of the annual mean NO2 objective.
 This is a complex area of street canyons where relatively high concentrations of NO2 have been recorded in close proximity to very low concentrations.
 Therefore, in accordance with the 2011 Progress report, additional monitoring is currently being undertaken, which will be used for verification purposes within a Detailed Assessment.